daandouwe/Thesis/outline/stochastic-rnng.md

 ## Possible other directions:

-* Parametrize the RNNG with a different type of neural architecture.
-For example a transformer.
+* Parametrize the RNNG with a different type of neural architecture, for example the Transformer from [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf)
+* A followup paper on the RNNG: [What Do Recurrent Neural Network Grammars Learn About Syntax?](https://arxiv.org/pdf/1611.05774.pdf)

 * Wilker: